 Currently the city has secured a parcel on the west side of North College Avenue that will serve as regional detention for all the development from Bristlecone to the Poudre River.
-Additional efforts should continue to analyze and secure regional detention on the east side of North College Avenue depending on stormwater sourcing for Lake Canal.
+Additional efforts should continue to analyze and secure regional detention on the east side of North College Avenue.

-- Invest in additional regional detention on the west side of North College Avenue, if current Hickory Pond is not sufficient for future development (see Figure 25) - Explore reduction of LID requirements for developments with affordable/attainable housing (for example, only treat vehicular areas, etc.) - Explore centralized LID treatment within regional detention areas in lieu of "treatment train" approach of having small, isolated LID treatments for developments with affordable/attainable housing
+- Invest in additional regional detention on the west side of North College Avenue, if current Hickory Pond is not sufficient for future development (see Figure 25) - Explore reduction of LID requirements for developments with more than 30% of the development's units being affordable/ attainable housing (for example, only treat vehicular areas, etc.) - Explore centralized LID treatment within regional detention areas in lieu of "treatment train" approach of having small, isolated LID treatments for developments with affordable/attainable housing